csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

         - Set length
         - Set width
         - Compute the rectangle's area
-    - Note that the first four are **accessor** methods because they allow other code to read (get) or write (set) the rectangle's instance variables
+    - Note that the first four are a specific type of method called "getters" and "setters" because they allow other code to read (get) or write (set) the rectangle's instance variables while respecting encapsulation

 The Rectangle class: